irtazahashmi/pytspl/doc/tutorials/intro.rst

     >>>
     >>> scplot.draw_network(edge_flow=flow, ax=ax)

-To retrive the properties of the SC, we can use the ``SimplicialComplex`` object.
+To retrieve the properties of the SC, we can use the ``SimplicialComplex`` object.
-We can retrieve, for example, adjacency matrix, incidence matrices and the Hodge Laplacian matrices by passing in the rank as a parameter.
+For example, we can obtain the adjacency matrix, incidence matrices, and the Hodge Laplacian matrices by specifying the rank as a parameter.

 >>> sc.adjacency_matrix()
 >>> sc.incidence_matrix(rank=1)